jacobeisenstein/gt-nlp-class/homeworks/homework-7.md

 "The moment one learns English, complications set in."
 (Felipe Alfau)

-Do you agree with the resulting parse?
+Do you agree with the resulting parse ("universal dependencies")?
 If not, how would you change it?